-When you talk to someone, you share private facts.
-Your provider can share these facts only with staff helping with your child's care.
+When you or your child talks to someone, you share private facts.
+Your child's provider can share these facts only with staff helping with your child's care.
 These facts can be shared with others when you say it is okay.
-Superior will work to deal with your physical and mental health or substance abuse treatment giving them the best care they need.
+Superior will work to deal with you/your child's physical and mental health or substance abuse treatment giving you/your child the care you/your child need.